If you are charged with a crime of violence in this state, reach out at once to an Ohio criminal defense attorney for the legal help you will need.

 In cases of violent crime, a Delaware County criminal defense lawyer will work to uncover and to offer the court exculpatory evidence, to suppress any evidence gathered illegally, to challenge witnesses who are unreliable, and to provide aggressive, effective representation on your behalf.

-Every person who is charged with a crime of violence in Ohio deserves to be represented by a good defense attorney.
-Whether you are innocent or guilty, if you are charged with committing a violent crime, make the call to a good defense attorney immediately.
+Every person who is charged with a crime of violence in Ohio deserves to be represented by a qualified, experienced, defense attorney.
+Whether you are innocent or guilty, if you are charged with committing a violent crime, call today.